PatilShreyas/Flutter2GoogleSheets-Demo/README.md

 In flutter, when button is pressed, `HTTP` `GET` request is called on AppScript `URL` which retireves parameter from request and then appends row data in Google Sheets.
 Thus, data from flutter in inserted into Google Sheets.

 ## ⚡️ Results
+You can run this app on web [here](https://patilshreyas.github.io/Flutter2GoogleSheets-Demo/demo/)
 <p float="center">
   <img src="images/output.gif" height="350"/>
   <img src="images/sheet.PNG" height="190"/>